benchristel/1001/README.md

 ## Introduction

-This is a different kind of book about software.
+This is a different kind of software book.
 In this book, I'm not going to lecture you about coding style, algorithms, or software design.
 I'm not going to talk about development process or best practices.

 Instead, I'm going to show you.